anntzer/mplterm/README.rst

 in which ``mplterm`` searches a protocol supported by the underlying terminal.

 - The ``kitty`` protocol is supported by the kitty and WezTerm_ terminals.
+  The ghostty_ terminal only provides partial support for this protocol; in particular, it does not support animations (at the time of writing).
 - The ``iterm2`` protocol is supported by the iterm2, WezTerm, and wsltty_
   terminals.
 Note that plain mintty_ is not supported.
 - The ``sixel`` protocol requires a `sixel-capable terminal`_, such as xterm_,